lblod/frontend-say-editor-documentation/public/assets/pages/getting-started.md

 #### Bonus

 There is a service which can search for pages on dbpedia.
-You can insert this into your copmonent by importing `../utils/dbpedia-query`.
+You can insert this into your component by importing `../utils/dbpedia-query`.

 Extend the card to only insert the first link that could be found.